 “My pleasure,” he said as he got up to leave.

 I looked around to see where the gentleman was seated.
 He saw me and motioned me to come over.
 I headed over towards his table, not knowing that would be the beginning of an amazing journey for me.

-I sat down, stuck out my hand, and said, “I am sorry, but I did not catch your name when we were introduced.”
+I sat down, stuck out my hand, and said, “I am sorry, but I didn’t catch your name when we were introduced.”

 Stan began our conversation, “How do you happen to be here today?”

 I told him about the train platform and the park.
 “All that is happening to me is new and foreign.
-I don’t really know what is going on.”
+I don’t really know what’s going on.”